autobrr/autobrr.com/docs/filters/actions.md

   - `{{.Minute}}`
   - `{{.Second}}`

-These variables are available to use in the following fields.
-Try out in the any of these exec fields.
+Try these variables out in the any of the following fields.

    - Watch folder
    - Label